 As of April 2025, the list of alternative iOS app stores looks as the following.

 The Apple App Store is the official digital distribution platform for iOS apps, launched by Apple Inc. in July 2008 alongside the release of the iPhone 3G.
-It remains the dominant marketplace for iOS devices, including iPhones, iPads, and iPod Touch units.
+It remains the dominant marketplace for iOS devices, including iPhones and iPads, as well as watchOS apps for Apple Watches and tvOS for Apple TVs.
 As of early 2025, the App Store hosts approximately 2.29 million apps, covering a wide range of categories such as games, productivity, education, health, and entertainment.
 All apps must undergo Apple’s rigorous review process to ensure security, privacy, and quality standards are met.
 The App Store operates under a tightly controlled ecosystem, requiring developers to adhere to specific design, monetization, and security guidelines.

 Despite regulatory pressures in regions like the European Union, it continues to be the most influential and profitable mobile app marketplace in the world, serving over 650 million weekly visitors globally.